 Treatment for acute low back pain

-If a muscle strain or ligament sprain is suspect, if there is any swelling or bruising then applying a cold pack can help reduce painful symptoms and swelling.
+If a muscle strain or ligament sprain is suspected and there is any swelling or bruising then applying a cold pack can help reduce painful symptoms and swelling.
 Never apply ice directly to the skin as ice burns can occur.
 Cold should be applied for 10 minutes every hour initially and reduced as required.
 If symptoms get worse with cold therapy then discontinue.
-Later on when the initial bleeding has stopped applying heat or alternating hot and cold may be more beneficial.
+Later on, when the initial bleeding has stopped applying heat or alternating hot and cold may be more beneficial.
 This is usually after the first 24 to 48 hours.

-Use a back support or back brace can provide some relief from back pain as can sports taping or kinesiology taping.
+Using a back support or back brace can provide some relief from back pain as can sports taping or kinesiology taping.
 A back support will compress the muscles and other structures in the lower back taking some of the stress off them and relieving pain, particularly if the patient is required to stand.
-A doctor may prescribe pain-killing medication or NSAID's (nonsteroidal anti-inflammatory drugs) to relieve pain and muscle spasm.
+A doctor may prescribe pain-killing medication or NSAIDs (nonsteroidal anti-inflammatory drugs) to relieve pain and muscle spasms.
 Always check with a doctor before taking medication as some medicines such as Ibuprofen should not be taken if you have asthma.

 Avoid sitting for long periods of time.
-This can cause muscles to go into spasm as they are not used and blood does not flow through them so easily.
-Adaptive shortening of muscles can also cause posture problems long term.
+This can cause muscles to go into spasms as they are not used and blood does not flow through them so easily.
+Adaptive shortening of muscles can also cause posture problems long-term.